FGlazov/IL2Stats_Enhancements/readme.txt

 4a.
 If you're using the split rankings module: It is possible to retroactively compute the fighter/attacker/bomber personas for already existing misisons before this mod was installed.
 The config paramater is called "retro_compute_for_last_tours=10" under [stats] in src/conf.ini.
 It is shared with the global aircraft stats mod.
 A value of 0 will retroactively compute for only the current tour (for any sorties in the current tour before this mod was installed), a value of -1 will completely disable the retroactive computations.
 The default value of 10 retroactively aggregates stats for the previous 10 tours and the current one.

-5. Run collect_static in your run folder.
-Otherwise you will likely get a 500 error on the pilot rankings page.
+5. Run update.cmd in your run folder.

 Uninstallation
 ---------------------------------------------